What is estate planning?

 In a fundamental sense, estate planning is about control.
-With an appropriate estate plan in place, you, not the courts (or anyone else you would not choose), decide who will have control of the distribution of your assets and make financial decisions on your behalf in the event of your death or disability.
+With an appropriate estate plan in place, you, not the courts (or anyone else you would not choose), decides who will have control of the distribution of your assets and make financial decisions on your behalf in the event of your death or disability.
 You can also arrange who will make decisions about your medical care and end-of-life issues, or about who will have legal custody of your minor or disabled children.
 Properly structured, an estate plan will also minimize expenses and delays, such as those associated with probate process.

 Who needs an estate plan?

-It is sometimes said that "the only person who doesn't need an estate plan is someone who has no assets, no family, and who will never die or become incapacitated."
+It is sometimes said that "the only person who doesn't need an estate plan is someone who has no assets, no family and who will never die or become incapacitated."

 Here are some of the issues commonly addressed in an effective estate plan:

 1. Who will control my financial affairs if I become incapacitated?